youjung822/19Fall_CS6440IHI/Documents/Design.md

 ### 1.3 System Environment

 _Remember to watch the Intro to HDAP lecture prior to starting.
 Describe the hardware and software that the system must operate in and interact with._

+The application is implemented using Health Data Analytics Platform(HDAP).
+HDAP is a software platform providing various support on conducting health-oriented projects.
+It provides healthcare data, tools to analyze the data as well as a healthcare application development and hosting environment and app galleries.
+We will utilize HDAP in terms of accessing FHIR servers and application deployment first.
+Furthermore, HDAP has multiple data sets and analytic tools(ATLAS, Jupyter) to support the development of their projects.
+We will exploit the resources to bring up the best results.

+HDAP has a automated development pipeline for Continuous Integration(CI) and Continuous Deployment(CD).
+The below open source softwares will be engaged with our development process and we will make use of each tool for different purposes.

+* GitHub – hosting service for version control using Git
+* Drone– open source continuous delivery platform
+* Docker Registry – server side application that stores and provides access to Docker images.
+* Helm – a tool for managing configuration and deployment of Kubernetes applications.
+* Rancher – open source Kubernetes management platform
+* Kubernetes –open-source system for automating deployment, scaling, and management of containerized applications.
+* Apache HTTP – open source HTTP server used by HDAP for routing requests to deployed containers

 ## 2 Architectural Design